 There is also one at Stanley Park beginning at 10:40 am at the Japanese Canadian War Memorial.
 The venue is located between the Miniature Railway and Vancouver Aquarium in the middle of Stanley Park.

-In 2023 there is a ceremony at UBC in the War Memorial Gym as well.
+In 2024 there is a ceremony at UBC in the War Memorial Gym as well.
 The venue’s address is 6081 University Boulevard.
-The doors open there at 10:00 am this year and the ceremony starts at 10:45 am.
+This year, the doors open there at 10:00 am and the ceremony starts at 10:45 am.

 Some years there is also a small ceremony at Crab Park at Portside.
 In past years it has begun at 10:30 am at Crab Park at 149 East Waterfront Road.
-This may or may not be the case in 2023.
+This also may or may not be the case in 2024.

 For a list of Remembrance Day ceremonies and parades at other venues throughout the Lower Mainland, including on the North Shore and in Surrey, New Westminster, Burnaby, Richmond and other locations, click Remembrance Day Venues.